 Kay also spent some time in New York City working at the Rockefeller Center during World War II.
 During this time, she saw the Rockettes every chance she got.
 Watching their tightly coordinated steps gave Kay an idea, and she proceeded to develop precision clogging.
 Kay is noted in the American Hall of Fame for being the first traditional dance instructor to use precision clogging, a form that is standard in today’s clogging teams all over the country.

-Kay’s dance teams have performed in Paris and all over the country, including many times at the National Folk Festival.
-She prefers live music, and she has worked with a number of Avery County traditional musicians, most notably Jim and Jennie Vance.
+Kay’s dance teams performed in Paris and all over the country, including many times at the National Folk Festival.
+She preferred to dance to live music throughout her career, and she worked with a number of Avery County traditional musicians, most notably Jim and Jennie Vance.